bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Adam Jonas: 00:56:26

 Tadge has done a lot of things.
-So he's a, he's a Renaissance man in, in the Bitcoin community.
+So he's a Renaissance man in the Bitcoin community.

 Mark Erhadt: 00:56:32